mparchment/salsabil-io/src/content/blog/hadith.md

 - *Tahrir 'Ulum al-Hadith* by Abdullah b.
 Yusuf al-Judai'

-This comprehensive work expands on hadith sciences.
+This comprehensive work expands on what has been learned so far.
 Use it to compare and synthesize knowledge from previous studies.
 Supplement this by reading Ibn ‘Abd al-Hadi’s rasa’il on hadith.
-Every work of his has fawa’id; not only ittila’, but also excellent ibarat that illustrate important points of naqd.
-Also begin reading through various su'alat works:
+Every work of his has fawa’id: not only ittila’, but also excellent ibarat that illustrate important points of naqd.
+Also read Tahir al-Jaza'iri's *Tawjih al-Nazar*, which is highly recommended by contemporary experts.
+The author was exceptionally skilled with manuscripts, and the relevant sections in his book are indispensable to learning how to deal with them.

+- *Al-Madkhal ila-'Ilm al-Sunan* by Abu Bakr al-Bayhaqi

+This book is al-Bayhaqi's introduction to his magisterial *al-Sunan al-Kubra*, recommended by Ahmad Ma'bad 'Abd al-Karim and Hatim al-'Awni.
+It consists of three parts: the first consits of central and peripheral discussions in hadith including the veracity of isolated transmission, paraphrased transmission, tadlis, the traits of a reliable narrator, and the use of mursal reports.
+The second part comprises discussions on legal theory including consensus, ijtihad, mafhum al-mukhalafah, and hadith which apparently contradict each other.
+The third part mentions the virtues of acquiring knowledge, the rank of scholars, and the etiquettes of students.

+- *Sharh al-Sunnah* by Abu’l-Qasim al-Baghawi

+- *Khulasat al-Ta'sil* by Hatim al-’Awni

+This book must be accompanied by the author’s recorded commentary.
+It is a concise treatise on the principles of criticizing and praising narrators is essential for understanding hadith evaluation.
+At this point, begin reading through various su'alat works:

 - *Al-'Ilal wa-Ma'rifat al-Rijal li-Ahmad* by 'Abdullah b.
 Ahmad
 - *Al-'Ilal wa-Ma'rifat al-Rijal 'an al-Imam Ahmad* by al-Marrudhi